Samuel1337/takehome-sam/README.md

 # Sam's Hello Moon Exercise

-This an application that fetches the largest Solana accounts from three different clusters (devnet, mainnet and testnet) and displays it in a chart and a table both in SOL and USD.
+This is an application that fetches the largest Solana accounts from three different clusters (devnet, mainnet and testnet) and displays it in a chart and a table both in SOL and USD.

 ## Techonologies used